 - o General energy policy

 - Energy security

 - Instructions to the Office of the Utility Regulator on incorporation of renewable energy into the supply mix

 - o Feed-in tariffs

-- o Electricity demand management and grid usage - o Ports and docks, and economic development - o Environmental policy - Marine Spatial Planning, together with associated changes to planning and development laws - The consenting of deposits at sea by the Health & Social Security Department (FEPA licences) - o Carbon taxation - Domestic supply of electricity versus export - Social policy (vulnerable users and fuel poverty) - o The creation of jobs - o Education - o Health and Safety policy and legislation
+- o Electricity demand management and grid usage

+- o Ports and docks, and economic development

+- o Environmental policy

+- Marine Spatial Planning, together with associated changes to planning and development laws

+- The consenting of deposits at sea by the Health & Social Security Department (FEPA licences)

+- o Carbon taxation

+- o Domestic supply of electricity versus export

+- Social policy (vulnerable users and fuel poverty)

+- o The creation of jobs

+- o Education

+- o Health and Safety policy and legislation

-Furthermore, the following points should be considered when reading the REA Wind update:
+Furthermore, the following points should be considered when reading the REA:

 - There are gaps in our knowledge of the marine environment.
 The study area is extensive and there is a limited amount of information available for certain topics and locations.
-For example, the location and populations of Benthic (sea-bed) species is generally poorly understood. - Our knowledge of the effects of the devices on the environment in certain situations is not as well understood for some topics. - Given the above limitations, there are further uncertainties over the cumulative effects of two or more device arrays in any given area. - The actual locations of wind arrays have not been determined.
+For example, the location and populations of Benthic (sea-bed) species is generally poorly understood. - There are many types of marine renewable energy devices.
+These range in their development stage from concept, through prototype/demonstrator, to pre-commercial.
+For this reason, the study has focused on the characteristics which are common to each type of device.
+Marine renewable energy devices will be improved as new technologies are rapidly developed over the next decade. - Our knowledge of the effects of the devices on the environment is not well understood for some topics, such as the noise impacts of devices on fish, birds and mammals. - Given the above limitations, there are further uncertainties over the cumulative effects of two or more device arrays in any given area. - The actual locations of wave and tidal power arrays have not been determined.
 The REA has focussed on generic impacts.